jamie-chiu/old-blog/_posts/2022-01-12-half-empty-full-glass.md

-# The Half-Empty/Full Glass in Mental Health: A Reference-Dependent Computational Model of Evaluation in Psychopathology  (Rigoli, Martinelli & Pezzulo, 2021)
+# A Reference-Dependent Computational Model of Evaluation in Psychopathology (Rigoli, Martinelli & Pezzulo, 2021)

-**Title:** The Half-Empty/Full Glass in Mental Health: A Reference-Dependent Computational Model of Evaluation in Psychopathology
+**Title:** The half-empty/full glass in mental health: A reference-dependent computational model of evaluation in psychopathology
 **Authors:** Francesco Rigoli, Cristina Martinelli, Giovanni Pezzulo
 **Year:** 2021
 [Link to paper](https://journals.sagepub.com/doi/10.1177/2167702621998344)